top of page

 Does Whey Protein Have Lactose?

-Yes, but the amount depends on the type of whey protein you choose:
+Yes, the amount varies by the type of whey protein you choose:

-If you're lactose intolerant, go for whey isolate or hydrolysate.
-If you're severely lactose intolerant, there are plant-based proteins too, like pea or rice protein.
+If you're lactose intolerant, opt for whey isolate or hydrolysate.
+If you’re extremely lactose intolerant, consider plant-based proteins like pea or rice protein.

 Does Whey Protein Cause Acne?

-• Some people notice more breakouts after starting whey protein
+• Some people report more breakouts after starting whey protein.

-• This may be because whey can increase insulin-like growth factor 1 (IGF-1), a hormone linked to acne
+• This can be due to whey increasing insulin-like growth factor 1 (IGF-1), a hormone linked to acne.

-• It might also be due to added sugars or artificial ingredients in some protein powders
+• Additionally, added sugars or artificial ingredients in certain protein powders might contribute.

-• Consider trying a plant-based protein for a few weeks
+• Consider a plant-based protein for a few weeks.

 Who Should Avoid or Limit Whey Protein?